Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Mean field description

 where $\omega_d$ is the driving frequency.
-The connection between the Kerr model~\eqref{Eq:kerr}, that can be solved analytically for the NESS, and our Bose-Hubbard system is readily made by neglecting the backaction of the central site on its nearest neighbors.
-The amplitude of the neighbouring sites is then equal to $\sqrt{n_0}$ and their frequency is given by the chemical potential $\mu_0=U n_0$ \cite{pitaevskii_bose-einstein_2016}, such that $\alpha_{l,r} = \sqrt{n_0} e^{-i \mu_0 t}$, where $l$ $(r)$ refers to the left (right) neighbour of the central site.
-Substituting in Eq.~\eqref{Eq:GP_BoseHubbard} for $j=c$ yields Eq.~\eqref{Eq:kerr} with $F=2J\sqrt{n_0}$ and $\omega_d =\mu_0$.
+The connection between the Kerr model~\eqref{Eq:kerr}, that can be solved analytically for the NESS, and our Bose-Hubbard system is readily made by neglecting the backaction of the central site on its nearest neighbours.
+The amplitude of the neighbouring sites is then equal to $\sqrt{n_0}$ and their frequency is given by the chemical potential $\mu_0=U n_0$ \cite{pitaevskii_bose-einstein_2016}, such that $\alpha_{c\pm 1} = \sqrt{n_0} e^{-i \mu_0 t}$.
+Substituting in Eq.~\eqref{Eq:GP_BoseHubbard} yields exactly Eq.~\eqref{Eq:kerr} with $F=2J\sqrt{n_0}$ and $\omega_d =\mu_0$.